ngnos/ngnos-1x/CONTRIBUTING.md

 [Git documentation](https://git-scm.com/book/ch5-2.html), it is also worth reading https://chris.beams.io/posts/git-commit/.

-This is nothing VyOS specific - it is more a general topic for distributed development environments.
+This is nothing ngNOS specific - it is more a general topic for distributed development environments.

 * A single, short, summary of the commit (recommended 50 characters or less,